bpscicluna/ConsensusTranscriptomicSubtype/README.md

-# ConsensusTranscriptomicSubtype
+# Consensus Transcriptomic Subtypes of Sepsis

-Classify patients into **Consensus Transcriptomic Subtypes (CTS)** of **sepsis** using gene expression data.
+Classify patients into **Consensus Transcriptomic Subtypes (CTS)** of **Sepsis** using gene expression data.
 This package implements batch correction, supervised classification via random forests, and optional visualization of results.

 ---